Big Guy and Rusty the Boy Robot (TV series)

-On July 12, 2016, Amazon released the complete series on DVD-R.
+On July 12, 2016, Sony Pictures Home Entertainment (through Allied Vaughn) released the complete series on DVD-R.

 Overview

 The animated series, produced by Columbia TriStar Television and Dark Horse Entertainment, aired from 1999 to 2001, and in many aspects is a more mature and established series.
 Whereas the comic book seems like only an introduction to the robots, the animated series is full-fledged with a strong back story which links the episodes together.
 The plot and setting of the series is different from the comic book as the whole story is based around New Tronic City, a fictional North American city clearly modeled after New York City.

 Plot

 The series focuses on Rusty, the most advanced robot ever built, with a human emotional grid and "nucleoprotonic" powers.
 The plan by Quark Industries is that Rusty will replace the Big Guy, a massive war robot that is the Earth's last line of defence against all threats alien or domestic.
 However, Rusty is too inexperienced to stand up against these said threats alone, so the Big Guy is re-commissioned to teach Rusty the way of trade.

 Rusty idolizes the Big Guy, regarding him as the best robot ever.
 In reality, the Big Guy is actually a mindless battle suit piloted by lieutenant Dwayne Hunter, who poses as his chief mechanic.
 The Big Guy's secret is known only to a few and many situations involve Hunter's clever and impromptu excuses to hide the fact from Rusty for two reasons; that the truth could overload Rusty's emotional grid and Rusty has difficulty keeping secrets.